SheWroteCuriousCode/Data-Visualization/README.md

 # Data-Visualization
-#Data mining and visualization with R
+#Data mining and visualization with Python